pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 ![Phone Numbers console](https://raw.githubusercontent.com/pluralsight/guides/master/images/c731fc4b-86f0-4e10-8e7d-163428a66c3c.png)

-Let's say that Twilio will call the `/sms` route in our server, so enter your ngrok URL in the corresponding field of the *Messaging* section:
+Let's say that Twilio will call the `/sms` route in our server, so enter your ngrok URL with this route in the corresponding field of the *Messaging* section:

 ![Twilio Phone Number Webhook](https://raw.githubusercontent.com/pluralsight/guides/master/images/6a8aaddd-59b4-4061-ad99-bccfcb561afc.png)

-Also, make sure the HTTP request type is set to *POST* and save your changes.
+Also, make sure the HTTP request type is set to *POST*.
+Save your changes.

 Now, we'll add the code to receive the message on the `/sms` route.